Skip to main content

 Adopting a Cat: Things to Consider

-Congratulations on your decision to bring home a new family member!
+Congratulations on your decision to bring home a new furry family member!
 There’s an incredible variety of cats who need homes, from 8-week-old kittens to seniors, from shy cats to attention seekers, and so much more.
 As you decide which cat(s) to add to your family, we recommend you consider the following factors.

 How much time and experience do you have?